 Travel time from Barcelona: 2.5 hours

-Actually, Peniscola was already voted as one of the most beautiful town in Spain, and really – this fortified town is breath-taking.
-Due to its unique location this city is often called as “the city in the sea” and the snow white old-town houses let it appear with an extra portion charm.
+Actually, Peniscola was already voted as one of the most beautiful towns in Spain, and really – this fortified town is breathtaking.
+Due to its unique location, this city is often called “the city in the sea” and the snow white old-town houses let it appear with an extra portion of charm.

-The most important attraction is here the Peniscola Castle, that is rising 64 meters above the azure blue sea.
-And the wonderful cobbled stone streets with the many lovely shops, that leads through the town.
-Amazing are here also the many fantastic beaches, which are actually just perfect for swimming and sunbathing!
+The most important attraction is here the Peniscola Castle, which is rising 64 meters above the azure blue sea.
+And the wonderful cobbled stone streets with the many lovely shops, that lead through the town.
+There are also many fantastic beaches, which are actually just perfect for swimming and sunbathing!